richardregeer/legaci/README.md

 ```

 3. Please follow the instructions on the [Wine site](https://wiki.winehq.org/Ubuntu) to install Wine.

+4. Please fololow the instruction on the [Innoextract site](https://constexpr.org/innoextract/install) to install Innoextract.

 ## Usage
 To see all the available options run the following command in the directory Legaci is installed: